 Community composting hubs

-Brisbane City Council has partnered with a number of community gardens around Brisbane to help residents turn food scraps into nutrients for soil.
+Brisbane City Council has partnered with a number of community gardens around Brisbane to help residents turn valuable food scraps into nutrients for soil.

-Food waste is a big part of what goes into Brisbane’s general kerbside bins.
-Composting helps to reduce the amount of food waste sent to landfill.
+Food waste makes up more than 25% of the average Brisbane kerbside general waste (red lid) bin.
+Composting helps to reduce the amount of food waste sent to landfill and reduces harmful greenhouse gas emissions.
 It's an easy way to experience where our food comes from and shows how valuable our food scraps can be in the cultivation and harvesting cycle.

 This program encourages residents to regularly contribute their food scraps to a nearby community garden compost bin.
 Residents who participate also learn new ways to reduce their food waste.

 Council has 26 community composting hubs throughout the city and suburbs.
 Find your nearest Council community composting hub and register to start composting.